What Are eVTOLs? Are They the Future of Aviation?

 What Are EVTOLs?

-Like helicopters and drones, eVTOLs are aircrafts that hover, fly, and take off and land vertically.
-Electric powered, they are sometimes called air taxis or flying taxis.
+Like helicopters and drones, eVTOLs are aircraft that hover, fly and take off and land vertically.
+Electric-powered, they are sometimes called air taxis or flying taxis.

-One of the latest innovations in transportation technology, eVTOL aircrafts are electric aircrafts that take off and land going straight up and down.
-Short for electric vertical take-off and landing aircrafts, eVTOLs are sometimes referred to as air taxis or flying taxis.
-Powered by batteries, eVTOLs hover and fly, much like a helicopter, and are typically designed to carry two to six passengers including a pilot.
+One of the latest innovations in transportation technology, eVTOL aircraft are electric aircraft that take off and land going straight up and down.
+Short for electric vertical take-off and landing aircraft, eVTOLs are sometimes referred to as air taxis or flying taxis.
+Powered by batteries, eVTOLs hover and fly, much like a helicopter, and are typically designed to carry two to six passengers, including a pilot.
 (A helicopter is considered a VTOL.)

 “At the end of the day, it’s a very simplified electric helicopter,” Rani Plaut, CEO and co-founder of the eVTOL company AIR, told Built In.